 Over the course of their final semester, teams of students propose and select project ideas, conduct and communicate their work, receive and provide feedback, and deliver compelling presentations along with a web-based final deliverable.

 Join us for an online presentation of these capstone projects.
-Each team will present for twenty minutes, including Q&A.
+Six teams will present for twenty minutes each, including Q&A.

 A panel of judges will select an outstanding project for the Hal R. Varian MIDS Capstone Award.